 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

-It fosters and encourages the key skills valued by many employers, including the ability to find, select, and manage large quantities of information, confident and persuasive oral and written communication, and problem solving through the application of creative and critical thinking.
+It fosters and encourages the key skills valued by many employers, including the ability to:

 Home and EU